LaunchMenu/LaunchMenu/.github/pull_request_template.md

 - Make sure you updated the CHANGELOG to include your change in accordance to the description in the readme: https://github.com/LaunchMenu/LaunchMenu/tree/development#changelog
 - Link to any Issues that your PR may fix/implement
-- Clearly describe the intent of your PR if no related Issue exists -->
+- Clearly describe the intent of your PR if no related Issue exists
+- Update the relevant docs in the `docs/website` directory -->

 <!--